aspose-cells/Aspose.Cells-API-References/english/go-cpp/VerticalPageBreakCollection/Get_Int/_index.md

 ## Get_Int function

-Gets the <see cref="VerticalPageBreak"/> element at the specified index.
+Gets the VerticalPageBreak element at the specified index.

 ```go